citp/privacy-policy-historical/v/vi/vir/virtualassistantjobs.com.md

-> *The following text is extracted and transformed from the virtualassistantjobs.com privacy policy that was archived on 2013-08-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130811152249id_/http%3A//www.virtualassistantjobs.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virtualassistantjobs.com privacy policy that was archived on 2014-02-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140207235508id_/http%3A//www.virtualassistantjobs.com/privacy) for the most accurate reproduction.*

-# VOT: Virtual Office Temps Administrative Services & Virtual Assistants: Work At Home Positions Are Available!

-|
+# Virtual Assistant Jobs - Free Training and Virtual Assistant Training - Since 1998

 Virtual Office Temps, Virtual Assistant Jobs